fredgj/Mighty-Dictionary/README.rst

 There are probably a few bugs in the dictionary since it yet has to be testet properly.

+The dictionary should be thread-safe.
+All the critical zones are protected by a reentrant lock, though this has yet to be fully tested.

 Some of the code is a bit sketchy (global variables together setattr), and some of it might be a bit overkill, but i wanted it to emulate pythons dictionary.